JohnSantosuosso/johnsantosuosso/README.md

-Hello, I'm John Santosuosso, a former IT specialist, high school teacher, and coach.
-My journey began several years ago while I was a teacher.
-My supervisor informed me I'd be teaching a programming class in the upcoming year.
-With no prior coding experience, I relied heavily on self-guided learning and teachers' guides.
-That life-changing year exposed me to a world I never knew existed before.
-I was hooked!
+I'm John Santosuosso, a former IT support specialist, high school teacher, and coach.
+My journey started several years ago when I developed a passion for computers and technology.

-After taking computer hardware and network classes in the evenings, I left teaching to embrace my passion and took a job as an IT support specialist for the school system.
-Although I enjoyed reimaging machines and helping students when their laptop keys went missing(too many times to count), I yearned for an opportunity create web applications, so I went back to school to learn more.
+I began taking computer hardware and networking classes in the evenings and eventually learned enough to land a job as an IT support specialist.
+After several years, I decided I wanted to build web applications so I went back to school to learn how.

-I'm currently working with Ruby on Rails, PostgreSQL, ActiveRecord, Heroku, and TDD.
-I'm always grateful for feedback, collaborative opportunities, and/or mentorship on anything software development-related.
-In addition to my current projects, I am also interested in cybersecurity and its overlap with web development.
+I value collaboration, communication, and transparency.
+I take pride in working hard and believe strongly in the 'growth mindset' concept.